Layne Dalfen: Media and Publications

 Her media presence includes over 250 radio and television appearances on major networks in Canada and U.S. such as NBC, CBS, ABC, WGN, Body and Soul, Canadian Living, Women's Voices, Inner Self, Ghost Village, Vice, and FOX affiliates, such as Good Day New York or Morning News in Chicago as well as frequent guest spots on Coast to Coast AM, where she discusses her work and experience with dream interpretation.
 She has also appeared as guest on programs like CJAD in her home-town Montreal, additionally in another major radio services as Bitboard.com, Launch Radio, and MegaPrep, recently, she appeared on The Kate Dalley Show on January 26, 2024.

-On television, she appeared on CBS Mornings Plus in New York, on December 17, 2024, for CBSTV.
-Her presence stands out on the documentary series Seeing 911, a skeptic’s journey into a very real prophecy through Elevator Films for Vision TV in 2009, in Discovery Life Channel's Health On The Line, on CITY TV's Breakfast Television, and CTV's Three Takes.
+On television, she appeared on CBS Mornings Plus in New York City, on December 17, 2024, for CBSTV.
+Her presence stands out on the documentary series Seeing 911, a skeptic's journey into a very real prophecy through Elevator Films for Vision TV in 2009, in Discovery Life Channel's Health on the Line, on CITY TV's Breakfast Television, and CTV's Three Takes.
 Dalfen participated in The Age of E series on Wisdom TV, also was featured in a documentary titled, Dream Symbols:How To Work With Them for DREAMTIME for the PBS channel.